flybywiresim/aircraft/docs/a320-simvars.md

     - Number
     - Used as data transport for event `H:A320_Neo_FCU_VS_SET`

+- A32NX_FG_PHI_LIMIT
+    - Number in Degrees
+    - Indicates the current bank limit requested by the FM
+    - Always positive

 - A32NX_FG_CROSS_TRACK_ERROR
     - Number in nm
     - Used for laternal guidance in mode NAV
-    - Error from desired path
+    - Error from desired path, -ve to the right of track

 - A32NX_FG_TRACK_ANGLE_ERROR
     - Number in degrees
     - Used for laternal guidance in mode NAV
-    - Error from desired heading or track
+    - Error from desired heading or track, -ve when clockwise of desired track

 - A32NX_FG_PHI_COMMAND
     - Number in degrees